bondgh0954/complete_CICD_terraform/README.md

 ### Step 1: Configure Jenkins
 1. Install necessary Jenkins plugins:
-   - Git
    - Docker
    - Terraform
-2. Create a new Jenkins pipeline.
+2. Create a new Jenkins mutibranch pipeline job.
-3. Use the pipeline script provided in the `Jenkinsfile` from this repository.
+3. Credentials in Jenkins:
+   - Create credentials in jenkins with aws credentials
+   - Create credentials with the .pem key associated with the ec2 instance
+   - create credentials for git registry
+   - create credentials for dockerhub registry
+   -

 ### Step 3: Prepare AWS and Terraform